playframework/play-generated-docs/manual/working/scalaGuide/main/ws/ScalaWS.md

 ## Accessing AsyncHttpClient

-You can get access to the underlying [AsyncHttpClient](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC7/org/asynchttpclient/AsyncHttpClient.html) from a `WSClient`.
+You can get access to the underlying [AsyncHttpClient](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC12/org/asynchttpclient/AsyncHttpClient.html) from a `WSClient`.

 @[underlying](code/ScalaWSSpec.scala)

 This is important in a couple of cases.
 WS has a couple of limitations that require access to the underlying client:

-* `WS` does not support multi part form upload directly.
-You can use the underlying client with [RequestBuilder.addBodyPart](http://static.javadoc.io/org.asynchttpclient/async-http-client/2.0.0-RC7/org/asynchttpclient/RequestBuilderBase.html#addBodyPart-org.asynchttpclient.request.body.multipart.Part-).
 * `WS` does not support streaming body upload.
 In this case, you should use the `FeedableBodyGenerator` provided by AsyncHttpClient.

 ## Configuring WS